Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 We observe that the noisy preprocessing that introduces bit-flip errors onto the bit-string of Alice in an almost uniform manner ($\pp\to1/2$), which is known to significantly lower the threshold $\UB{\DW{\eta}}$~\cite{WAP20,HST+20,SBV+20}, actually improves the effectiveness of the CC attack for small $\theta$-angles---note the \emph{blue line} crossing the \emph{red line} in \figref{fig:partial_thresholds}.
 As a result, for deterministic binning and noisy preprocessing the CC attack provides a very stringent restriction, $79.13\%\le\DW{\eta}\le82.57\%$, on any potential improvement of the minimal tolerable detection efficiency---see the narrow $\approx\!3\%$ gap at $\theta\to0$ between \emph{blue solid and dot-dashed curves} in \figref{fig:partial_thresholds}.

-As the attainable threshold $\UB{\DW{\eta}}=82.57\%$ of \cite{WAP20} has recently been improved by \citet{brown_device-independent_2021} and \citet{masini_simple_2021}, we present the corresponding two best-known thresholds in \tabref{tab:critical_partial}.
+As the attainable threshold $\UB{\DW{\eta}}=82.57\%$ of \cite{WAP20} has recently been improved by Brown \emph{et al.} \cite{brown_device-independent_2021} and Masini \emph{et al.} \cite{masini_simple_2021}, we present the corresponding two best-known thresholds in \tabref{tab:critical_partial}.
 We compare them explicitly against the critical efficiencies allowed by the CC attack, which we are able to evaluate having access to the exact correlations used, and the particular bit-flip strength $\pp$ employed at the noisy-preprocessing stage in \cite{brown_device-independent_2021,masini_simple_2021}, thanks to the courtesy of the authors.
-Strikingly, the CC attack leaves only a $\approx\!1\%$ gap for potential improvement.
+Strikingly, the CC attack leaves only a $\approx\!1\%$ gap for potential improvement, while the CC-based upper bound remains tight for the whole region of detection efficiencies with positive key rates---see \figref{fig:brown-lb-comp} in which we compare it explicitly with the lower bound on the DW rate~\eqref{eq:DW_rate} established in \citeref{brown_device-independent_2021}.

 However, the state-of-the-art proofs of the DW rate \eref{eq:DW_rate}, e.g.~\cite{brown_device-independent_2021,masini_simple_2021}, require one to somehow bin the `no-click' events and perform noisy preprocessing on the binary raw-data.
 Hence, one may still ask the question by how much could the thresholds in \tabref{tab:critical_partial} be still improved, if novel derivations of one-way key rates were possible that allow Alice to perform any preprocessing map on her ternary variable $A$.
 That is why, for the correlations considered in \figref{fig:partial_thresholds}, we also compute the critical thresholds determined by the CC attack that are, however, minimised over all meaningful preprocessing strategies, i.e.~$A\to A'\to M$ appearing in \eqnref{eq:oneway_rate}.
 We observe that, as in the case of maximally entangled states, from the point of view of the CC attack it is always optimal for Alice to announce the inconclusive rounds (via the map $A\to M$)---see \emph{black-squared} and \emph{green-circled curves} coinciding in \figref{fig:partial_thresholds}---while in the limit $\theta\to0$ it is sufficient to solely bin the `no-clicks'.
 As a result, bearing in mind that \figref{fig:partial_thresholds} considers particular $\theta$-parametrised family of correlations, we conclude that the analytic value $\crit{\eta}=3/4$ constitutes then a fundamental bound on the detection efficiency, below which no one-way DIQKD protocol may be possible.
 Note that it is strictly larger than $\eta_\trm{loc}=2/3$ below which the correlations cease to be non-local~\cite{E93}.